 Fall is a popular choice among photographers for the theme of a mini session this year

-If your minis were taking place in the studio before and outdoor sessions are a novelty for you, then take some time to prepare for this new surrounding.
-Watch this video created by Silver Paw Studio and see how Monique prepares for her outdoor mini-sessions and what advices she gives to other photographers:
+If your minis were taking place in the studio before and outdoor sessions are a novelty for you, then take some time to prepare for these new surroundings.
+Watch this video created by Silver Paw Studio and see how Monique prepares for her outdoor mini-sessions and what advice she gives to other photographers:

-2. USE LESS PROPS - EASIER TO CLEAN AND SANITIZE
+2. USE FEWER PROPS - EASIER TO CLEAN AND SANITIZE

-One of the tips from your fellow photographers on keeping your workspace safer for your clients and yourself is using less props than you would normally use.
+One of the tips from your fellow photographers on keeping your workspace safer for your clients and yourself is to use less props than you would normally use.
 Choose props that are easy to clean, wash and sanitize in between sessions.
-Clean and simple setup doesn’t neccesarily mean boring.
-Sometimes less is more, so browse through your props and check what is and what is not essential to create a proper atmosphere and stick to the theme of your mini session.
+Clean and simple setup doesn’t necessarily mean boring.
+Sometimes less is more, so browse through your props and check what is and what is not essential to create a proper atmosphere and stick to the theme of your mini-session.

 Dearheart Photography managed to create an outstanding back-to-school session with only a bench on a school bus parking lot

-You can still stick to your theme while having less props on the setup.
+You can still stick to your theme while having fewer props on the setup.
 Beautiful back-to-school artwork by Debby Munro Photography

 3. GO ONLINE